AMI-NTBU/digbil_player_layout_clockwidget/README.md

   > * `large`: 90% of line height (widget height)
   > * `medium`: 60% of line height (widget height)
   > * `small`: 40% of line height (widget height)

+## Auto-find location

+  * If the auto-location doesnt find your location try launch browser with the tag --allow-running-insecure-content  (geoip service uses insecure http)